sameerkewal/SQL-Exam-Practice/managing schema objects/managing schema objects.md

 - This clause is not valid if you have declared the constraint to be NOT DEFERRABLE, because a NOT DEFERRABLE constraint is automatically INITIALLY IMMEDIATE and cannot ever be INITIALLY DEFERRED.

+- A constraint that's DEFERRABLE though uses a non-unique index instead of a unique index (because it has to record changes that may violate the unique constraint while constraint checking is being deferred).

 Als je in die data dictionary view kijkt gaat het je die originele deferrable value wijzen